Manny Perez (soccer): Austin FC

-On April 26, 2021 it was announced that Perez had signed a contract with the Portland Timbers and was immediately loaned to Austin FC.
+On April 26, 2021, it was announced that Perez had signed a contract with the Portland Timbers and was immediately loaned to Austin FC.
 Austin has the option to trade for Perez for $100,000 GAM at the end of the season.
 Following the 2021 season, Perez's contract option was declined by Austin and he returned to Portland.

 Following the 2021 season, Perez returned to Portland, but they opted to decline their contract option on him and he left club.

+Louisville City

 On February 15, 2022, Perez signed with USL Championship side Louisville City.

+AC Horsens

+On January 4, 2024, Perez joined Danish side Horsens for an undisclosed fee, reported to be in the region of DKr375.000 plus add-ons, signing a contract until June 2027 with the club.
+In the process, he became Louisville City's third player to complete a move to a European club, following Jonathan Gómez and Joshua Wynder.

+On August 8, 2024, Perez had his contract terminated as there was no prospect of playing time for him at the Danish club.

 Personal life

-Perez was born in the United States, and is of Mexican descent.
+Born in the United States, Perez is of Mexican descent.